sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 ([Python](https://www.python.org/about/gettingstarted/) [PEP 20](https://www.python.org/dev/peps/pep-0020/))

-I'm surprised to learn that PEP 20 was only published in 2004, and not sooner.
+I'm surprised to learn that PEP 20 was only published in 2004, and not earlier.
 Anyway, there is much wisdom in these 19([+1](https://programmers.stackexchange.com/questions/69955/what-is-python-20th-and-final-guideline)) aphorisms, which is why they make it so high up on my personal list.
 The nice thing about these is that they are really easy to review even